SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewenv/descriptions/sceewenv.rst

    plugins = dmvs, ...

-**Add** the "EEW" group the the other message groups defined by :ref:`scmaster` in :file:`scmaster.cfg`:
+**Add** the "ENVELOPE" group the the other message groups defined by :ref:`scmaster` in :file:`scmaster.cfg`:

 .. code-block:: sh

-   msgGroups = EEW, ...
+   msgGroups = ENVELOPE, ...

-and let *sceewenv* send the messages to the "EEW" group instead of "AMPLITUDE".
+and let *sceewenv* send the messages to the "ENVELOPE" group instead of "AMPLITUDE".
 Adjust :file:`sceewenv.cfg`:

 .. code-block:: sh

-   connection.primaryGroup = EEW
+   connection.primaryGroup = ENVELOPE

 .. note::

-   When changing :confval:`connection.primaryGroup`, the "EEW" group must also be added to the subscriptions in :ref:`scvsmag`.
+   When changing :confval:`connection.primaryGroup`, the "ENVELOPE" group must also be added to the subscriptions in :ref:`scvsmag`.

 References
 ==========